coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 Do check that the saved_model.pb and variables folder is created from the run, and this will conclude the exporting of a trained model from Tensorflow.
 Next will be the containerization and serving it in the cloud.

-## 2. Containerizing the model and making it available for serving in the cloud
+## 2. Containerizing the model and serving it locally

 ### Install Docker/Docker Toolbox